 - Assistant Professor, Federal Institute of Technology in Lausanne (EPF), July 2016 onwards

-- Postdoctoral Associate, Department of Chemical Engineering, Massachusetts Institute of Technology (MIT), USA in the lab of Prof. Michael S. Strano (2014-2016)
+- Postdoctoral Associate, Department of Chemical Engineering, Massachusetts Institute of Technology, USA (2014-2016)

 - Engineer, Global Hair Care R&D, Procter & Gamble, Kobe, Japan (2005-2008)